-34.1 Introduction
+1.1 Introduction

-The dynamics of manufacturing systems has been a subject of study for several decades (Forrester, 1961; Hopp and Spearman, 2000).
-Over the last years, manufacturing systems have become more and more complex and therefore a good understanding of their dynamics has become even more important.
+The dynamics of manufacturing systems has been a subject of study for several decades (Forrester 1961; Hopp and Spearman 2000).
+Over the last years, manufacturing systems have become more and more complex.
+A good understanding of the dynamics of manufacturing systems has therefore become even more important.

-The goal of this chapter is to introduce a large variety of models for manufacturing systems.
-By means of examples it is illustrated how certain modeling techniques can be used to derive models that can be used for analysis or control.
-In addition to references that can be used as a starting point for further inquiry, recent developments in the modeling, analysis, and control of manufacturing systems are presented.
+The goal of this chapter is to introduce a large variety of models that have been used for modeling manufacturing systems.
+By means of examples it is illustrated how certain modeling techniques can be used to derive models that can be used for analysis and/or control.
+Also, references are provided that can be used as a starting point for getting more details.
+Furthermore, recent developments in the modeling, analysis and control of manufacturing systems are presented.

-Since no familiarity with manufacturing systems is assumed, in Section 34.2 some terminology and basic properties of manufacturing systems are introduced.
-Section 34.3 provides some analytical modeling techniques and methods for analyzing steady-state behavior.
-Section 34.4 is concerned with deriving discrete-event models, which yield a more detailed insight in the dynamics of a manufacturing system.
-To reduce the complexity of discrete-event models, the concept of effective process times (EPTs) is introduced in Section 34.5, which results in modeling a manufacturing system as a large queueing network.
-This way of modeling a manufacturing system is a first step in a larger control framework, which is introduced in Section 34.6.
-This control framework makes it possible to study problems of controlling the dynamics of manufacturing systems by means of the available inputs.
+Since no familiarity with manufacturing systems is assumed, in Section 1.2 some terminology and basic properties of manufacturing systems are introduced.
+Section 1.3 provides some analytical modeling techniques and methods for analyzing steady state behavior of manufacturing systems.
+Section 1.4 is concerned with deriving discrete event models of manufacturing systems, which yield a more detailed insight in the dynamics of a manufacturing system.
+In order to reduce the complexity of discrete event models, effective proces times (EPT's) are introduced in Section 1.5, which results in modeling a manufacturing system as a large queueing network.
+This way of modeling a manufacturing system is a first step in a larger control framework which is introduced in Section 1.6.
+This control framework makes it possible to study problems on controlling the dynamics of manufacturing systems by means of the available inputs.
 An important role in this control framework is played by approximation models.
-The most commonly used approximation models are presented in Section 34.7.
-Recently, a new class of approximation models has been proposed, which is presented in Section 34.8.
-Section 34.9 concludes this chapter.
+The most commonly used approximation models are presented in Section 1.7.
+Recently a new class of approximation models has been proposed which is presented in Section 1.8.
+Section 1.9 concludes this chapter.

-34.2 Preliminaries
+1.2 Preliminaries

 First a few basic quantities are introduced as well as the main principles for manufacturing system analysis.
 The items produced by a manufacturing system are called lots.
 Also the words product and job are commonly used.
-Other important notions are throughput, flow time, wip, and utilization.
-These notions are illustrated in Figure 34.1 at factory and machine level.
+Other important notions are throughput, flow time, wip and utilization.
+These notions are illustrated in Figure 1.1 at factory and machine level.